Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A bed and breakfast surrounded by coffee fields.

-In the morning, you’ll get to have a Puerto Rican breakfast as well as a cup of coffee produced just a few feet away from you.
+In the morning, you’ll get to have a Puerto Rican-style breakfast as well as a cup of coffee produced just a few feet away from you.

-Even if you’re not staying, Hacienda Pomarrosa offers 2-hour guided tours that allow you to see how coffee beans are hand-picked, processed, and turned into gourmet coffee.
+Even if you’re not staying, Hacienda Pomarrosa offers 2-hour guided tours to see how coffee beans are hand-picked, processed, and turned into gourmet coffee.
 You need a reservation to visit.

 Hacienda San Pedro